pip-services/pip-services-docs/content/en/node/expressions/io/iscanner.md

 linkTitle: "IScanner"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    Defines scanner that can read and unread characters and count lines.
+    Defines a scanner that can read and unread characters and count lines.
     This scanner is used by tokenizers to process input streams.
 ---